Skip to content

 Available Models

-SCRIBE's four likelihoods build on each other -- the base Negative Binomial model can be extended with zero inflation and/or variable capture probability:
+SCRIBE's NB-family likelihoods build on each other -- the base Negative Binomial can be extended with zero inflation and/or variable capture probability:

 Likelihood Code Construction Extra Parameters Best For